japila-books/spark-sql-internals/docs/spark-sql-SQLContext.md

 CAUTION: FIXME What is an external table?

-It assumes *parquet* as the default data source format that you can change using link:spark-sql-properties.adoc[spark.sql.sources.default] setting.
+It assumes *parquet* as the default data source format that you can change using spark-sql-properties.md[spark.sql.sources.default] setting.

 === [[dropping-temporary-tables]] Dropping Temporary Tables